wearpants/twiggy/doc/configuration.rst

 **************************
 Outputs
 **************************
-Outputs are the destinations to which log messages are written (files, databases, etc.). :mod:`Several implementations <outputs>` are provided.
+Outputs are the destinations to which log messages are written (files, databases, etc.).
+Several :mod:`implementations <.outputs>` are provided.
 Once created, outputs cannot be modified.
-Each output has an associated ``format``.
+Each output has an associated :mod:`.formats`.

 .. _async-logging: